-G6 A quantitative analytical method should be demonstrated at both initial and extended validation stages, as being capable of providing acceptable mean recovery values at each spiking level and for at least one representative commodity from each of the relevant commodity groups (see Annex A).
-Acceptable mean recoveries are those within the range 70-120%, with an associated repeatability $RSD_r \le 20\%$, for all analytes within the scope of a method.
-The LOQ is the lowest spike level of the validation meeting these method performance acceptability criteria.
-In certain cases and typically with multi-residue methods, recoveries outside this range may be accepted.
-Exceptionally, where recovery is low but consistent (i.e. demonstrating good precision) and the basis for this is well established (e.g. due to analyte distribution in a partitioning step), a mean recovery below 70% may be acceptable.
-However, a more accurate method should be used, if practicable.
-Within-laboratory reproducibility (RSD{wR}), which may be determined from on-going QC-data in routine analyses, should be $\le 20\%$, excluding any contribution due to sample heterogeneity.
+G6 A quantitative analytical method should be demonstrated at both initial and extended validation stages, as being capable of providing acceptable mean recovery values at each spiking level and for at least one representative commodity from each of the relevant commodity groups (see Annex A and Table 4).
+Mean recoveries from initial validation should be within the range 70-120 %, with an associated repeatability RSDr \leq 20 %, for all analytes within the scope of a method.
+In exceptional cases, mean recovery rates outside the range of 70-120 % can be accepted if they are consistent (RSD \leq 20 %) and the basis for this is well established (e.g. due to analyte distribution in a partitioning step), but the mean recovery must not be lower than 30 % or above 140 %.
+Within-laboratory reproducibility (RSDwR), which may be determined from on-going QC-data in routine analyses, should be \leq 20 %, excluding any contribution due to sample heterogeneity.
+The LOQ is the lowest spiked level of the validation meeting these method performance acceptability criteria